 In April 2018, we asked organizations across the state to share insights from engaging identity- and place-based communities to advance equity.
 The Lessons Learned report highlights how organizations are building collective power, developing community-led solutions, transforming organizational culture, deepening accountability, and strengthening democracy.
 From Native-led efforts to revitalize the Salish languages spoken in the Columbian plateau to Black-led groups working to build community wealth in the face of displacement, explore the community reports that formed the basis of the report.
 Learn more >>

-As we begin to chart our course as a foundation centered on health equity, we are exploring the many ways to engage communities in a way that is authentic, respectful, effective, and focused on community strengths.
-To inform this effort, we convened a Learning Collaborative comprised of leaders from across Washington state with deep experience advocating and organizing with communities.
-This report, titled “Shifting Power,” highlights perspectives from the Collaborative on how the Foundation (and philanthropy in general) can support, learn from, and partner with communities in the journey towards health equity.
+As the Foundation was just getting started, we convened a Community Engagement Learning Collaborative comprised of leaders from across Washington State with deep experience advocating and organizing with communities.
+This Shifting Power report shares perspectives from the collaborative on how the Foundation—and philanthropy in general—can better support, learn from, and partner with communities in the journey toward health equity.
+Learn more >>